ctogden/ctogden.github.io/projects.md

 </div>
 AlgebraThing is a scratchpad for algebraic equations.
 Students can use AlgebraThing to solve algebra problems and save their steps for review.

-AlgebraThing was a CSE 308 course project that I worked on with Hanne Paine, Scott  Macdonell, and Varsha Paidi.
+AlgebraThing was a CSE 308 course project that I worked on with Hanne Paine, Scott  Macdonell, and another student.
 You can check it out at [http://algebra-thing.appspot.com/](http://algebra-thing.appspot.com/), but be forewarned that the profile pages are incomplete and that the solution histories were broken in our latest commits.